As a parent, your child’s well-being is paramount – and it is equally important to us.

 We are open 50 weeks of the year excluding bank holidays and training days.
 Monday – Thursday 08:00-18:00 and Friday 08:00-17:00.
 We offer a vast range of session times to suit families needs.

-We have four rooms within the Nursery Baby Room, Toddler Room, Early 3s and Pre School.
+We have three rooms within the Nursery Baby Room, Toddler Room and Pre School.
 These rooms are specifically designed and resourced for the children’s age ranges and stages of development.
 We support transition between these rooms when children are developmentally ready.

 To ensure your child has everything they need at nursery, we ask parents to supply a bag for nursery containing the following: